Raindrop182/mail_detection/README.md

 ![Sample Timestamp](sample_images/sample_timestamp.png)

 Every frame of security camera footage contains a timestamp in the upper left, which I wanted to be able to read.
 First, I utilized Pytesseract OCR to read the digits.
 However, this yielded low accuracy due to the noisiness and unique font of the timestamps, with the script often confusing 1s and 2s.

 My next solution was to create a TinyVGG model and train it on both the MNIST dataset and custom datasets extracted from my security camera footage, which resulted in much more accurate timestamp readings.
+I utilized the TinyVGG model because it is a small, lightweight CNN, suitable and highly accurate for small-scale digit recognition.

 - [read_num.py](scripts/read_num.py): contains functions to read a timestamp, and train and finetune a TinyVGG model to identify digits
 - [model_train.py](scripts/model_train.py): contains functions to train and test a given model